stephanmax/stephanmax.is/src/pages/blogging/2021/10/28/processing-in-java-with-maven.md

 layout: ../../../../../layouts/BlogItemLayout.astro
 ---

-I am currently attending a co-op program at the distance university called *Cooperative Algortihmic Art*.
+I am currently attending a co-op program at the distance university called *Cooperative Algorithmic Art*.
 We are supposed to use [Processing](https://processing.org/)—**the** framework for creative coding—and while I adore Processing and its rich ecosystem it also means that I have to revisit the Java programming language.

 And holy crap, my Java skills have become rusty.